Homeowners associations and solar access in Maryland

-Homeowners associations and solar access in Maryland**

 Homeowners associations in Maryland

-  Maryland Real Property Code §2–119 prevents homeowner associations in the State

-  of Maryland from denying homeowners the right to install solar systems.
-HOAs

-  also may not impose any limitations on homeowners that would significantly

-  increase the cost of a solar system or significantly reduce its efficiency.

-  Property owners also have the right to negotiate easements with their neighbors

-  to ensure adequate sunlight reaches their system.
+Maryland Real Property Code §2–119 prevents homeowners associations in Maryland from denying homeowners the right to install solar systems.
+HOAs also cannot impose any limitations on homeowners that would significantly increase the cost of a solar system or significantly reduce its efficiency.
+Property owners also have the right to negotiate easements with their neighbors in order to ensure adequate sunlight reaches their system.

 These laws do not apply in historic districts.

 Having trouble with your HOA?
-The Solar United Neighbors of Maryland Listserv is

-  filled with fellow solar homeowners and solar supporters ready to help!
-Post to

-  the listserv and get advice from our solar community in Maryland.
+The Solar United Neighbors of Maryland Listserv is filled with fellow solar homeowners and solar supporters ready to help!
+Post to the listserv and get advice from our solar community in Maryland.